eric-burel/data-fetching-patterns-in-react/README.md

 It's important to note that the techniques we're covering are not exclusive to React or any specific frontend framework or library.
 I've chosen React for illustration purposes due to my extensive experience with it in recent years.
 However, principles like code splitting and server-side rendering are applicable across frameworks like Angular or Vue.js.
 The examples I'll share are common scenarios you might encounter in frontend development, regardless of the framework you use.

-Alright, let’s dive into the example we’re going to use throughout the article, a `Profile` page.
+That said, let’s dive into the example we’re going to use throughout the article, a `Profile` screen of a Single-Page Application.
+It's a typical application you might have used before, or at least the scenario is typical.
+We need to fetch data from server side and then at frontend to build the UI dynamically with JavaScript.

 ## Introducing the application

-Let’s say we’re building a single-page application, and we’ll be specifically working on the Profile screen.
 To begin with, on `Profile` we’ll show the user’s brief (including name, avatar, and a short description), and then we also want to show their connections (similar to followers on Twitter or LinkedIn connections).
 We'll need to fetch user and their connections data from remote service, and then assembling these data with UI on the screen.

 ![Profile screen](images/user-brief-and-friends.png)

-The data are from two separate API calls, the user brief API `/users/<id>` returns user information for a given user id, which is a simple object described as follows:
+The data are from two separate API calls, the user brief API `/users/<id>` returns user brief for a given user id, which is a simple object described as follows:

 ```json
 {